w3f/Grants-Program/applications/dotnix.md

 We have gathered a large list of of references for software projects that fullfil similar objectives that we are trying to achieve.

 #### What your project is *not* or will *not* provide or implement
+Dotnix is a tool to deploy reproducible declarative and hardened validators to the following targets:
+Baremetal, VM, Docker
+Nothing more nothing less.

 ### Ecosystem Fit